Chotěbuz: History

 Chotěbuz is one of the oldest villages in Cieszyn Silesia.
-There was a Slavic fortified settlement (gord).
+There was a Slavic fortified settlement – gord.
 It was an important centre since the 8th century.
 At the beginning of the 11th century, people abandoned the gord and founded a new castle and town on a promontory above the Olza, known as Cieszyn.
-Near the old place a new settlement was established, Podobora.
+Near the old place a new settlement was established, called Podobora.